OPL Expansion from 60,000 to 290,000 square feet!

 The Chamber of Commerce, Salvation Army Citadel, the Albertson Public Library and Mrs. Bennett’s house are depicted as they were in 1945 in this painting by James Stoll.
 The painting is part of the Orlando Remembered display on the 4th floor at the Main library in downtown Orlando.

 Groundbreaking – December 7, 1982

 The groundbreaking ceremony for the Orlando library expansion was held on Tuesday, December 7th at 12:05 p.m.
-An invitation to attend the groundbreaking was published in the December 1982 Friends of the Library Newsletter with information on the project:
+Personal invitations were mailed to special guests and the December 1982 Friends of the Library Newsletter included a general invitation and information on the project:

 Twenty different construction companies submitted bids on the contract for construction of the expansion of the Orlando Public Library… The apparent low bidder is Great Southwest Corporation, with a bid of about $14 million… The Great Southwest contract just covers building the expansion and remodeling the present library, not furniture, equipment or other materials.

 With the local television news crew from Channel 9 recording the event, library director Glenn Miller and other dignitaries participated in groundbreaking ceremonies for the expansion of the library.
 Construction began shortly after the event.